Close Banner

 3. Make Use of Disneyland Resort Hotel Perks

-Guests staying on-site are close to the action, but they also get the benefit of having Early Entry to the theme parks.
+Guests staying on-site are close to the action, but they also get the benefit of Early Entry to the theme parks.
 Hotel guests may enter the parks to access select rides, restaurants and shops 30 minutes before the parks open every day (with a park ticket and reservation of course).
-If you're staying on-site, you definitely don't want to skip out on your Early Entry park time, when each park opens 30 minutes early every day.
+If you're staying on-site, you definitely don't want to skip out on your Early Entry park time, when one park opens 30 minutes early each day.
+This summer, the parks alternate hosting Early Entry.
 Keep in mind that Star Wars: Galaxy’s Edge is not open during Early Entry.
-However, Early entry guests can line up in Fantasyland and be amongst the first people to get to Star Wars: Rise of the Resistance in the morning.
+However, Early Entry guests can line up in Fantasyland and be among the first people to get to Star Wars: Rise of the Resistance in the morning.

 4. Stay Three to Five Days at Disneyland in Summer